orme292/s3packer/docs/README_AKAMAI.md

 ### Extra Options

 Akamai Object Storage does support AWS-like ACLs, but these aren't supported by s3packer yet.
+All uploads will be set to private by default.<br/><br/>
-Storage tiers are not supported by Akamai Object Storage.
+Storage tiers are _not_ supported by Akamai Object Storage.

 ---